pip-services/pip-services-docs/content/en/net/commons/data/_index.md

 Helper class to generate unique object IDs.
 It supports two types of IDs: long and short.
 Long IDs are string GUIDs.
 They are globally unique and 32-character long.
 ShortIDs are just 9-digit random numbers.
-They are not guaranteed be unique.
+They are not guaranteed to be unique.

 #### [MultiString](multi_string)
 An object that contains string translations for multiple languages.